► New Jaguar i-Pace driven

 ‘The base car splits drive 50:50 front/rear in normal driving but we have intelligent driveline dynamics on this one, so in low-grip conditions or during spirited driving we can override the base software and shift the power around, between the axles and – using torque vectoring by brake – from side to side, too.’

-Given the I-Pace’s strong fundamentals (a centre of gravity 100mm lower than that of the F-Pace, if an as yet unconfirmed kerb weight quite a bit porkier) and Jaguar’s track record for making SUVs that don’t wilt when you pile on the pressure, chances are the I-Pace should have driver appeal well beyond that of the vast, largely uninterested Model X.
+Given the i-Pace’s strong fundamentals (a centre of gravity 100mm lower than that of the F-Pace, if an as yet unconfirmed kerb weight quite a bit porkier) and Jaguar’s track record for making SUVs that don’t wilt when you pile on the pressure, chances are the i-Pace should have driver appeal well beyond that of the vast, largely uninterested Model X.

 5. Jaguar’s taking no chances

-New technology this may be but Jaguar can’t rely on the forgiveness of brave early adopters.
-I-Pace has to be bulletproof from the get-go if Jaguar’s long-term electrification is to be a success.
+New technology this may be but Jaguar can’t rely on the forgiveness of brave early adopters. i-Pace has to be bulletproof from the get-go if Jaguar’s long-term electrification is to be a success.

 Patel: ‘Thermal management’s been a challenge.
 We’ve two cooling system: a low-temperature circuit to keep the battery in its ideal 25° C range; and a higher temp circuit – around 70° C – that cools the motors [there’s a water jacket around the external stators] and the power electronics.
 We’ve covered over 1.5 million engineering miles across 200 prototypes and rig-tested powertrain components over 11,000 miles.
 The car’s been through all our standard testing regimes plus a few new ones we’ve developed to cover electrification.’

-Look out for CAR's first I-Pace drive in the spring.
+Look out for CAR's first i-Pace drive in the spring.

-Check out our Jaguar reviews
+Check out more of our Jaguar reviews